opendocsg/opendoc-state-courts-practice-directions-2021/APPENDICES.md

 >
 >(h) Either party may send the single joint expert written questions relevant to the issues or matters on which the medical report is sought.
 The questions must be copied to the other party.
 >
 >(i) If the claimant objects to the medical experts proposed by the potential defendant for any relevant specialty, both parties are not precluded from instructing medical experts of their own choice for each relevant specialty that the parties are unable to agree upon.
-Should the potential defendant wish to arrange for the claimant to undergo a medical examination by his own medical expert, the potential defendant shall within **14 days** from the date of receipt of the claimant';s letter of reply, propose a date and time on which the claimant is to undergo the medical examination.
+Should the potential defendant wish to arrange for the claimant to undergo a medical examination by his own medical expert, the potential defendant shall within **14 days** from the date of receipt of the claimant's letter of reply, propose a date and time on which the claimant is to undergo the medical examination.
 The address at which the claimant must present himself for the medical examination must also be provided.
 However, if the estimated quantum falls within the jurisdiction of a Magistrate's Court, parties are to be aware of Order 12, Rule 3(5) of the Rules of Court 2021 on the appointment of a single joint expert should the matter be unresolved subsequently and proceed for a simplified trial.
 Both parties shall in any event not unreasonably withhold consent to the appointment of a single joint expert as far as possible.

 >Substantive reply to claimant